Vern Glaser, PhD, MBA, BA

 About

-Prior to entering academia, I gained experience in sales, customer service, operations management, business development, merger integration, and management consulting.
-In 2005, I founded Red Hill Advisors, Inc., a niche consulting firm which provided management consulting services for medium-sized businesses in a variety of industries.
-Products and services offered by Red Hill include Custom Software Development, Sales Insight, Strategic Governance Design, Organizational Assessment, Process Improvement Initiative, and Strategic Planning.
-Additionally, I co-founded Red Hill Technology Solutions, a joint venture software company that utilizes dashboarding technology and mobile devices to provide real-time Business Intelligence solutions for the construction materials industry.
+Prior to entering academia, he gained experience in sales, customer service, operations management, business development, merger integration and management consulting.
+In 2005, he founded Red Hill Advisors, Inc., a niche consulting firm which provided management consulting services for medium-sized businesses in a variety of industries.
+He also co-founded Red Hill Technology Solutions, a joint venture software company that utilizes dashboarding technology and mobile devices to provide real-time business intelligence solutions for the construction materials industry.

-In addition to consulting experience, I have worked in the areas of finance, operations, sales, customer service, and maintenance.
-I have held positions including being the Controller for Southdown, Inc.'s concrete and aggregates group and the Production Manager for Cemex, Inc.'s Southern California ready-mixed concrete operations.
-Previously, I worked as a business analyst for ARCO Products Company's Los Angeles Refinery.
+In addition to consulting experience, Glaser has worked in the areas of finance, operations, sales, customer service and maintenance.
+He has held positions including being the controller for Southdown, Inc.'s concrete and aggregates group and the production manager for Cemex, Inc.'s Southern California ready-mixed concrete operations.
+Previously, he also worked as a business analyst for ARCO Products Company's Los Angeles Refinery.

 Research